Contemporary Black Iron Marbury Stair Spindle

 This system can be used with any newel post in any timber, new or existing allowing you to mix Oak Rails with White Painted Posts.

 Leaving your existing newel posts in place makes the job quick and easy, refreshing your staircase in a matter of hours.
 Take away your existing hand and base rails and spindles and secure the Oak Black Iron Handrail and Base Rails to your existing newel posts and fix the pre-cut rake or landing Black Iron Spindles.

-The solid Handrail & Base Rails are pre-grooved to accept the 14mm Square Black Iron Spindles
+The Handrail & Base Rails are pre-grooved to accept the 14mm Square Black Iron Spindles.

 What Black Iron Balustrade Parts Do I Need?

 To complete a straight flight of stairs with a landing return you will need to buy the following items from the Black Iron Range: